photonstorm/lazer/README.md

 Please help support the future development of Lazer through our [Patreon campaign](https://www.patreon.com/photonstorm).
 We've some exciting plans and there's so much we'd like to do.
 Let's see if we can all work together to make this possible.

 ## Warning: Highly Experimental

-Everything in this repository is highly experimental.
-We're testing out all kinds of things, from ES6 features to new renderers.
-Unless you're part of the development team please don't open issues here _yet_.

 We have no current estimated date of release.